sunpaq/monkc/README.md

-# Mocha-R (Runtime based version)
+# Monk-C (Runtime based version)
 a set of C macro for OOP programming

 ![Mou icon](https://secure.gravatar.com/avatar/63f7c4c0a269ebaf049724a024bf01b4?s=420&d=https://a248.e.akamai.net/assets.github.com%2Fimages%2Fgravatars%2Fgravatar-user-420.png)

 ## Overview

-**Mocha**, is a set of C macros for OOP programming use pure C, the aim of Mocha is to add less syntex to support OOP.
+**Monk-C**, is a set of C macros for OOP programming use pure C, the aim of Monk-C is to add less syntex to support OOP.
 The reason to make this is as C is a language so beautiful and so powerful. and the OOP is so handful and nature for a programer. i want to mix them with the less modification

 ## Syntax
-**Mocha** use "MC" as the prefix.
+**Monk-C** use "MC" as the prefix.
 #### declear interface - write in .h file

 		#ifndef _Classname